Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Hippocrates

-"The seeker after the truth is not one who studies the
+"The seeker after the truth is not one who studies the writings of

-gathers from them, the one who submits to argument and demonstration, and not to
+what he gathers from them, the one who submits to argument and

-the sayings of a human being whose nature is fraught with all kinds of
+demonstration, and not to the sayings of a human being whose nature is

-imperfection and deficiency.
-Thus the duty of the man who investigates the
+fraught with all kinds of imperfection and deficiency.
+Thus the duty of

-writings of scientists, if learning the truth is his goal, is to make himself an
+truth is his goal, is to make himself an enemy of all that he reads,

-enemy of all that he reads, and, applying his mind to the core and margins of
+and, applying his mind to the core and margins of its content, attack it

-its content, attack it from every side.
-He should also suspect himself as he
+from every side.
+He should also suspect himself as he performs his

-either prejudice or leniency."
+prejudice or leniency."

 -- al-Hasan ibn al-Haytham (ca. 965 - ca. 1040)